jnozzi/cocoadev.com/markdown/NSMapTable.md

 http://developer.apple.com/library/mac/#documentation/Cocoa/Reference/NSMapTable_class/Reference/NSMapTable.html

-A flexible alternative to General/NSDictionary.
+A flexible alternative to NSDictionary.
 As a tradeoff, it's a bit more of a pain to use.

-On the other hand, I don't think this buys you anything over General/CFDictionary, and General/CFDictionary may be more convenient since it's bridged to General/NSDictionary.
+On the other hand, I don't think this buys you anything over CFDictionary, and CFDictionary may be more convenient since it's bridged to NSDictionary.

 ----